Zero Trust Framework

 -

-Endpoint detection and response (EDR) to identify suspicious activities.
+Endpoint detection and response (EDR) and network detection and response (NDR)to identify suspicious activities.

-We document access requests, approvals, and reviews using centralised access management forms, ensuring visibility and auditability.
+Access requests, approvals, and reviews using centralised access management forms are documented ensuring visibility and auditability.